 - Chill / Light-hearted / Doesn’t take life too seriously all the time

 - Resiliently Happy / Fun to be Around

 - My friend and I both seem to respond to women who are upbeat and doesn’t let negative life events get her down for long.
 From a scientific standpoint, this attraction may come down to a signal for good mental health and intelligence, as research shows women screen men for the same thing for that reason.
 This trait can also imply she has a strong friend network since those who have that network usually have more resilience.

 - Can see joy and happiness from the simple things of life

 - Party much

 - Only Alcohol in small doses socially

-The Nice-To-Have’s section is fun to add to, and I believe it’s okay for it to be long and 100+ items long.
+The Nice-To-Have’s section is fun to add to, and I believe it’s okay for it to be long.
 The caveat is that you have to go in with the expectation that they are optional.
 If you don’t get them, it’s okay.
 But it’s a good list to draw from when you’re deciding between who to choose as a partner when necessities are met.
-Likely, you’ll still be able to incorporate a few (maybe ten or five or fewer) while dating.
+Likely, you’ll still be able to incorporate a few.

 Marriage is one of the most important parts of many people’s lives.
 Yet so many people spend so little time researching and thinking properly for who to look for that they get divorced.
 It’s rather tragic.